Your monthly payment

 In Singapore, there are 150+ money lenders operating under the verification and approval of Ministry of Law, so called licensed money lenders.
 Just like regular banks, licensed money lenders in Singapore are entitled to provide credits and loans to the Singaporean population, as well as perform credit checks to ensure their applicants' credit rating and eligibility for a loan.
 Like banks, licensed money lenders in Singapore provide both secured loans (e.g. car loans and mortgages) and unsecured loans (personal loans, debt consolidation plans etc.)

 As part of the lending space in Singapore, all licensed money lenders are obliged to operate under strict regulations set by the Ministry of Law.
 The regulations cover subjects like loan terms (tenure, interest rate etc.), marketing guidelines, and much more.
 As a borrower, you are legally obliged to fulfil a loan contract with a licensed money lender.
-However, it is crucial to ensure you only work with the best money lender in Singapore before signing the loan agreement.

 Most licensed money lenders in Singapore possess one or many branches across the island, where applicants are welcome to physically apply for a loan, whereas some lenders also provide an online application option on their websites for their customers.

 Having said that, the chance of getting a loan from a bank is normally lower than getting it from a licensed money lender.
 The reason for this is that the banks are more restrictive in offering unsecured loans and normally require more from the applicant in terms of monthly income, savings and credit rating.
-This is different from the best moneylenders in Singapore who are mainly focused on your credit score and ability to repay.

 In conclusion, it can be said that banks and money lenders are catering for slightly different customers.
 If you are eligible to get a loan from a bank, these loans will most likely save you money through better loan terms (like lower interest rate), but if you don't meet the banks' requirements, there are several good money lender options for you to get the money that you need.